-The Chairman of the Committee also liaises closely with the Heads of Internal Audit and Accounting and the representatives of Swisscom's external auditors outside of the meetings.
-He and individual members of the Audit Committee also meet with Fastweb's internal and external auditors once a year to discuss the current challenges facing Fastweb.

-The following table gives an overview of the Audit Committee's composition, meetings, conference calls and circular resolutions in 2020.
+The Chairman of the Audit & ESG Reporting Committee also liaises closely with the Heads of Internal Audit and Accounting and the representatives of Swisscom's external auditors outside of the meetings.
+He and individual members of the Committee also meet with the persons responsible for Fastweb's internal and external audits once a year to discuss the current challenges facing Fastweb.
+The following table gives an overview of the Audit & ESG Reporting Committee's meetings and circular resolutions in 2021.
 The Committee held one meeting via videoconference due to the measures implemented by the authorities as a result of the Covid-19 pandemic.
+Members were connected to one meeting via videoconference.